OpenClaw QuickStart (8): Heartbeat, Cron, and Getting Pinged at 7am

 Cron jobs persist to disk.
 Restart the Gateway, they come back.

-Three patterns I actually use
+Four patterns I actually use#

-Daily brief — Cron, 6:47am.
 Weather, the day’s calendar, the three most-active GitHub items.
-Delivered to the channel I checked most yesterday.
-The 6:47 instead of 7:00 is intentional — by the time most people pick up their phone, the message is already there.
+The 6:47 instead of 7:00 is intentional — by the time you pick up your phone, the message is already there.

-The 3am anti-pattern
+The 3am anti-pattern#

 The mistake that wakes you up: setting target: "all" on a Heartbeat without activeHours, then writing a HEARTBEAT.md that doesn’t reply HEARTBEAT_OK when nothing’s wrong.